 Increasing your exercise and decreasing your waistline can mean getting skinny in another place: your wallet.
-The average gym membership can cost anywhere from $50 to $200 a month, plus initiation fees.
-Looking to motivate yourself by joining a group?
-Exercise classes can make an even bigger financial debt, with many yoga or group fitness classes hitting upwards of $20 per class.
+The average gym membership can cost anywhere from $50 to $200 a month, plus initiation fees and add-ons for premium times and classes, and even hitting a single class will cost you around $20.

-But don’t despair: there are many affordable ways to get your fitness fix.
-Here are some top picks for the best free workouts in Atlanta:Continue to 2 of 5 below.
+But don’t despair.
+There are many affordable ways to get your fitness fix.
+Here are some top picks for the best free workouts in Atlanta.

 The athletic clothing industry has recently developed a marketing technique that is really beneficial for those looking to actually use those irresistible $100 yoga pants: free fitness classes.
 There are several Atlanta-area stores that offer awesome FREE workouts:

 - Athleta hosts fitness events and classes, including in-store Zumba and yoga classes.
-The Lenox Square store is particularly active, with a free yoga class every Wednesday at 6:30 p.m. and kickboxing every Sunday morning.
-The midtown Athleta in Atlantic Station also hosts a Zumba workout on Sundays at 11 a.m.
+The Lenox Square store is particularly active, with free classes ranging from yoga to barre to bootcamp on the weekends and select weeknights.
+The midtown Athleta in Atlantic Station also hosts classes like Zumba, HIIT and meditation on Saturdays and Sundays.

 - Lululemon, which has several Atlanta locations, often has community events like free yoga classes or running clubs.
 Check their online calendars for more details and to sign up in advance.

-- Fleet Feet Sports, a sporting good store with three Atlanta locations in Sandy Springs, Lawrenceville, and Johns Creek, holds group runs at all their locations throughout the week.
+- Fleet Feet Sports, a sporting goods store with three Atlanta locations in Sandy Springs, Lawrenceville, and Johns Creek, as well as home grown brand Big Peach Running Co. hold group runs at all their locations throughout the week.

 Yoga is a powerhouse workout of strength, flexibility and mental focus, but unfortunately classes can add up quickly.
 However, part of the spirit of yoga is giving back to the community, so many studios offer donation-based or “community” classes once or twice a week.
 Take advantage of the free classes, which are often taught by the same instructors as the classes you would have to pay for, at these popular Atlanta studios.

-- Onlyoga- One of the more challenging yoga studios in the area, this midtown studio offers a Vinyasa (flow) Open Community class about once a week (usually Sundays).
+- Onlyoga- One of the more challenging yoga studios in the area, this midtown studio offers a Vinyasa (flow) Open Community class about once a week (usually Sundays at 4 p.m.).
 Check the schedule for weekly times.

-- AvalOM: Every Wednesday at 6 p.m., Avalon hosts free fitness classes, typically barre or yoga, with instructors from exhale, Flywheel Sports, lululemon and more.
-From March 2016-October 2016.
+- AvalOM: Every Wednesday at 6 p.m. from March to October, Avalon hosts free fitness classes, typically barre or yoga, with instructors from Exhale, Flywheel Sports, Lululemon and more.

-- BONUS: King of Pops Yoga in the Park: Local popsicle favorite King of Pops offers a free outdoor yoga class along the Beltline in the Old Fourth Ward Skate Park (Note: Classes are only offered during the warm months and weather permitting).
+- BONUS: King of Pops Yoga in the Park: Local popsicle favorite King of Pops offers a free outdoor yoga class along the Beltline in the Old Fourth Ward Skate Park on Sundays at 7 p.m. in the spring and summer, weather permitting.
 Follow your practice with an equally-blissful frozen treat, but be warned—this popular summer activity never fails to draw a huge crowd.

 If you love running but also like the sense of camaraderie (and accountability!) that comes from being part of a group, consider joining one of the many free running clubs in Atlanta.
 And as an additional money-saving perk, joining a running club can also lead to discounts on races, which can be a large expense in themselves.